-Why?
-Well, science shows that a horse facing backwards is in a more comfortable and natural position.
-The researchers noted that this position allows them to “absorb deceleration with their haunches” and helps them to better maintain stability on a bumpy trailer ride.
+The answer: It turns out a horse who is facing backwards is in a more comfortable and natural position.
+They are able to “absorb deceleration with their haunches” and maintain stability on a bumpy trailer ride.
 A forward facing horse has less control and less balance and thus has higher levels of stress.

 Other equine experts have made similar observations as well.
 Dr. Sharon Cregier observed, “horses can most easily keep their balance when they are facing away from the direction of travel - this has actually been proven by experiments using a stock trailer, bumper pull trailers, vans, 3-horse and 2-horse tagalongs.”

-About 150 horse owners shared their opinions during the debate, and the majority of them argued that horses prefer to travel either backwards or slanted backwards in the trailer.
-Only a few shared that their horse enjoyed facing forward during travel.
+About 150 horse owners shared their opinions during a recent Facebook debate, and the majority of them argued that horses prefer to travel either backwards or slanted backwards in the trailer.

-In fact, if your horse could choose in what position he would travel in the trailer, he would probably choose the reverse horse position.
-In official observations of horses in trailers, many researchers and experts have noticed that horses voluntarily choose the backwards facing position when left untethered in a trailer.
-One group of Japanese researchers decided to put this theory to the test in an experiment in 1996.
+Many experts and researchers have also noticed that horses voluntarily choose the backwards facing position when left untethered in a trailer.
+One group of Japanese researchers put this theory to the test in an experiment in 1996.
 They put two horses in a trailer and didn’t tether them or tie them at all.

 They watched the horse’s behavior and discovered that the horses were the most stable when they were facing backwards.
 If a horse was facing backwards during an abrupt stop, it was much better able to remain stable and avoid falling or stumbling.

-So, if you want to keep your horse stress-free and avoid injuries while traveling, you should consider trailering them in the rear-facing position.
-Not only will it reduce the likelihood that your horse gets injured during travel, it will also feel more natural for them, helping them arrive at your destination ready to perform at the highest level.
+So, if you want to keep your horse stress-free and avoid injuries while traveling, you should transport them in the rear-facing position.
+Not only will it reduce the likelihood of injury, but it will also feel more natural for them, helping them arrive at your destination ready to perform at the highest level.

-When Brad Heath, owner of Double D Trailers, saw the research that showed you can reduce your horse’s stress by changing the direction he faces in the trailer, he was impressed.
-So he set out to create a horse trailer design that would eliminate the stress of trailer travel for horses, and make the loading and unloading process much easier.
+When we saw the research that showed you could reduce your horse’s stress by changing the direction he faces in the trailer, we were impressed.
+So we set out to create a horse trailer design that would eliminate the stress of trailer travel for horses and make the loading and unloading process much easier.

 The final result?
-The SafeTack Reverse Slant Load Horse Trailer - a reverse facing horse trailer that was not just another option for horse owners, but rather, the best option for horse owners that wanted to transport their horses easily, safely, and comfortably.
+The SafeTack Reverse Horse Trailer - a reverse-facing side load horse trailer design that lets you transport your horses easily, safely, and comfortably.

-In a traditional reverse slant horse trailer, the rear tack storage area is built into the empty space in the back of the trailer.
-And while this might look like a convenient area for a tack area on paper horse trailer plans, in real life, it makes the loading process more difficult and even dangerous.
+In a traditional slant load horse trailer, the rear tack storage area is built into the empty back corner of the horse area.
+This might look like a convenient area for a tack area on paper.
+But in real life, this narrow doorway makes the loading and unloading process more difficult and even dangerous.

-You see, in these brands of horse trailers, the rear tack area blocks a large part of the trailer rear entrance, creating a narrow passage for both the horse and the handler to try to squeeze through.
-If your horse becomes spooked or makes a sudden unexpected move during the loading process, your horse could pin you against the trailer wall and possibly injure you or himself.
+In these brands, the rear tack area blocks a large part of the trailer rear entrance, creating a narrow passage for both the horse and the handler to try to squeeze through.
+If your horse becomes spooked or makes a sudden unexpected move during the loading process, your horse could pin you against the trailer wall and cause injury.

-In fact, there are some horse trailer brands that have a loading area as narrow as just 39 inches!
-Brad saw this dangerous feature and knew that he could design a horse trailer that was much safer and more reliable.
-He said, “a narrow ramp and entryway makes for a very confining claustrophobic space.
-Anything can happen to a horse owner trying to squeeze through such a small door with such a large horse.”
-To create a trailer that made loading easier, there had to be a wide open loading area, but also still room for extra storage.
+A narrow ramp and entryway makes for a very confining claustrophobic space.
+Anything can happen to a horse owner trying to squeeze through such a small door with such a large horse.
+To create a trailer that made loading and unloading easier, there had to be a wide open loading area, but also still room for extra storage.

-Brad says, “when you’re unloading or loading with a SafeTack reverse slant trailer, there’s plenty of space - you have the entire rear of the trailer at your disposal.”
+When you’re unloading or loading with a SafeTack reverse slant trailer, there’s plenty of space - you have the entire rear of the trailer at your disposal.
 Since research suggests that loading is one of the most stressful parts of travel for your horse, having a trailer that makes loading simple and easy will always get your trip off to a smooth start.

 Studies have shown that the unloading process is one of the most stressful moments for horses, precisely because they have to back off the horse trailer backwards.
 A stressful moment for your horse makes for a dangerous moment for you.

-One of the unique things about the Double D Trailers horse trailer design is that you can trailer your horse backwards or forwards.
-The slant load design even allows you to transport one horse forward facing and another horse rear facing - without having to move around the partitions or change anything in your trailer.
+The SafeTack Reverse Slant Load design lets you transport all your horses facing in the rear direction or all facing in the forward direction.
+Then, it even allows you to transport one horse forward facing and another horse rear facing - without having to move around the partitions or change anything in your trailer.

 This option to use reverse facing or forward facing orientation is also great for transporting a friend's horse.
 If your horse is used to traveling in the rear facing position, but your friend’s horse isn’t - no problem at all!
 You can transport one horse forward facing and one horse facing backwards.

-When deciding what horse trailer is best for you and your horses, your number one priority should be your safety and your horse’s safety.
-Many brands of horse trailers are more concerned with making a profit than making a quality horse trailer that will protect your horses in the case of an emergency.
+When deciding what horse trailer is best, your number one priority should be your safety and your horse’s safety.
+Many brands of side load horse trailers are more concerned with making a profit than making a quality horse trailer that will protect your horses in the case of an emergency.

-Most reverse load trailers have only a rear exit where all the horses enter and exit.
-In the case of an emergency, horses would have to be unloaded one by one from the rear trailer doors.
-In a traditional reverse slant load trailer like this, it’s difficult to have access to each horse individually.
+Most side load horse trailers have only a single doorway where all the horses enter and exit.
+In the case of an emergency, horses would have to be unloaded one by one from the single trailer doors.
+In a trailer like this, it’s difficult to have access to each horse individually.

-The Double D Trailers Safetack horse trailer design was designed with your safety and your horse’s safety in mind.
-Features like extra side ramps, the open entryway and emergency access points for every horse allow you to confidently trailer your horses knowing that they are safe and secure in the trailer.
+The Double D Trailers SafeTack horse trailer design was designed with your safety and your horse’s safety in mind.
+Horse trailer safety features like extra side ramps, the open entryway and emergency access points for every horse allow you to confidently trailer your horses knowing that they are safe and secure in the trailer.

-Brad Heath shared, “safety is always a top priority - when I’m working on a horse trailer design, my biggest concern is that each horse can be accessed individually in the case of an emergency.”
-And since Double D Trailers custom design each trailer for each horse owner, each SafeTack reverse load trailer is unique.
+Here at Double D Trailers, safety is always a top priority - when I’m working on a horse trailer design, my biggest concern is that each horse can be accessed individually in the case of an emergency.
+And since Double D Trailers custom design each trailer for each horse owner, each SafeTack Reverse Slant Load trailer is unique.

 Whatever your special requests are, you can have them all with a custom-built Double D Trailer.
 Don’t settle for any new trailer at the lot that’s missing a special feature you’ve dreamed about.
 Customize your reverse load trailer and make it your own with the Double D Trailer custom design process.

-Brad Heath is an expert at horse trailer design and has helped hundreds of horse owners build the reverse load horse trailer of their dreams.
-He says that one thing that makes the Double D Trailers design process stand out from the rest is that “we build the trailer to fit the horse rather than expect the horse to fit the trailer.”
+Our team at Double D Trailers are experts at horse trailer design and have helped hundreds of horse owners build the side load horse trailer of their dreams.
+One thing that makes the Double D Trailers design process stand out from the rest is that we build the trailer to fit the horse rather than expect the horse to fit the trailer.